khanh1908/khanh1908/README.md

 <a href="#"><img width="100%" height="280px" src="./image/header.jpeg"/></a>
-<h1 align="center">Hi 👋, I'm Phạm Văn Khánh</h1>
+<h1 align="center">Hi 👋, I'm Pham Van Khanh</h1>

 # Khanh1908
 - Hi !
-My name is Phạm Văn Khánh.
+My name is Pham Van Khanh.
 I'm from Viet Nam.
 - A passionate Software Technology from VietNam.
 - I'm a newbie to the programming world & working as a newbie developer.
 - Nice to meet you Thank you for being here.